rjaros87/digi-relay/README.md

 ### Solution

 To workaround this issue, I've picked an old `Digispark Tiny85` and relay module `HW-307` and built cheap _time relay_.
-Probably there are better solutions, but at that time I had it at home.
+Probably there are better solutions, but at that time I had those parts at home.

 The idea is simple, the door station short circuit on the Digispark and it triggers relay module to short `SBS` socket in gate automation.